Payroll Taiwan Guide

 2. Local Payroll Provider

-• Access to Taiwan-specific payroll expertise
+• Pros: Access to Taiwan-specific expertise, reduced internal burden.

-• Usually requires an existing legal entity in Taiwan
+• Cons: Limited integration, usually requires an existing legal entity.

 3. Integrated Employer of Record (EOR) Solution